aist-oceanworks/mudrod/README.md

-# MUDROD (Mining and Utilizing Dataset Relevancy from Oceanographic Dataset to Improve Data Discovery and Access)
+# MUDROD

-Funded by NASA AIST (NNX15AM85G)
+MUDROD (Mining and Utilizing Dataset Relevancy from Oceanographic Dataset to Improve Data Discovery and Access) Funded by NASA AIST (NNX15AM85G)

 Team members: